flox/nixexprs/docs/builders.md

 - `flox.python3Packages.buildPythonApplication`: Uses the default Python 3 version of nixpkgs (currently 3.8.x)

 In addition, specific minor Python versions supported by nixpkgs can be used, such as `python37Packages`, `python39Packages`, etc. However support for these might disappear over time.

+## `flox.perlPackages.buildPerlPackage`

+Creates a Perl package or application from an auto-updating reference to a repository.
+This function can be used either for a channels `./perlPackages/<name>/default.nix` files for defining Perl packages, or `./pkgs/<name>/default.nix` for defining Perl applications.

+#### Inputs
+- `project` (string, mandatory): The name of the GitHub repository in your organization to use as the source of this Perl package.
+- All other arguments are passed to nixpkgs `perlPackages.buildPerlPackage` function.
+Refer to [nixpkgs Perl packaging documentation](https://nixos.org/manual/nixpkgs/stable/#ssec-perl-packaging) for more information.
+The most important arguments are:
+  - `propagatedBuildInputs` (list of Perl package derivations, default `[]`): Perl dependencies

+#### Returns
+A derivation containing:
+- A Perl package suitable for use as a dependency of other Perl packages
+- All binaries or other outputs declared by the Perl package, e.g. by `install_script` in `Makefile.PL`

+#### Versions
+Perl packages declared with this function in `./perlPackages` are version-agnostic.
+See TODO for more info on version-agnostic definitions.
+This means:
+- The channel result will contain this package for all supported Perl versions
+- The builder automatically uses the correct Perl version

+Perl applications declared with this function in `./pkgs` can choose the version:
+- `flox.perlPackages.buildPerlPackage`: Uses the default Perl version of nixpkgs (currently 5.32.x) In addition, specific minor Perl versions supported by nixpkgs can be used, which currently includes `perl530Packages` and `perl532Packages`.
+However support for these might disappear over time.